 For those who may have changed discipline, such as IT or Business, who would like to start a career in Engineering.

-All credits can be used for larger qualifications and are eligible for UCAS points for those seeking entry into University, or onwards to Higher Education, such as the HNC in Engineering.[/dt_sc_box]
+All units can be used for larger qualifications , or onwards as entry to Higher Education, such as the HNC in Engineering